davidhme/edd-drip/readme.txt

 3. Go to Downloads -> Settings -> Extensions -> Drip Settings and enter your "Drip API Key" and "Drip Account ID".

 == Changelog ==

+= 1.4.0 =

+* Added first name to drip properties: This is useful for outbound emails vs full name

+* Added is_renewal to event: This is useful for segmenting renewal customers from new purchases.

 = 1.3.1 =